The Red Fort of Old Delhi - Tourist Trap or Essential Visit?

 The baby was very suspicious of Ellie!

 The preserved buildings inside the fort are incredible, huge marble palaces, music pavilions and mosques.
 Some you can walk through and some are roped off against visitors, but are still a delight to look through the ornate lattice work.
 The gardens are full of chipmunks, birds and even a couple of peacocks.
 The audience hall or Diwan-i-Aam was especially impressive.
-A huge red and white marble stage, making up a massive open meeting place studded with beautifully carved pillars.
+A huge red and white marble stage, a massive open meeting place studded with beautifully carved pillars.

 Peering through stone lattice into the ornately carved marble interior of one of the Red Fort's many paviliions.